-- The core course (0.5 full-course equivalent [FCE]) for the chosen option (i.e., aging and the life course or palliative and supportive care). - One elective course (0.5 FCE) from a) the chosen option's pre-approved elective list or b) the student's home graduate unit list of courses and/or other graduate-level elective courses, provided the focus of the student's assignments is in the area of this specialization (aging or palliative) and the course is approved by the specialization committee as a suitable elective. - The major research paper, thesis, or practicum in the participating degree program will be on a topic in the chosen option of this specialization.
+- The core course for the chosen option (i.e., aging and the life course or palliative and supportive care): AGE1000H Multidisciplinary Research Concepts in Palliative and Supportive Care or AGE2000H Principles of Aging. - One elective course (0.5 FCE) from a) the chosen option's pre-approved elective list or b) the student's home graduate unit list of courses and/or other graduatelevel elective courses, provided the focus of the student's assignments is in the area of this specialization (aging or palliative) and the course is approved by the specialization committee as a suitable elective. - The major research paper, thesis, or practicum in the participating degree program will be on a topic in the chosen option of this specialization.